Main DishesSide Dishes

 Instructions

-- Place potatoes in a large saucepan and cover with water.
-Bring to a boil, reduce heat and cook for 20 minutes or until fork tender.
+• Place potatoes in a large saucepan and cover with water.
+Bring to a boil, reduce the heat, and cook for 20 minutes or until fork-tender.
 Drain.

-- In a large mixing bowl, mash the potatoes.
-Beat in cream cheese, milk, butter.
-Stir in onion powder, garlic powder, minced onion, salt and pepper.
+• In a large mixing bowl, mash the potatoes.
+Beat in cream cheese, milk, and butter.
+Stir in onion powder, garlic powder, minced onion, salt, and pepper.
 Stir in cheddar cheese.

-- Place aquafaba in shallow dish and cornflake crumbs in a different shallow pan.
+• Place aquafaba in a shallow dish and panko or breadcrumbs in a different shallow pan.

-- Shape potato mixture into 1 ½ inch balls.
-Dip potato ball into aquafaba then roll in breadcrumbs.
-Place on parchment lined baking pan.
+• Shape the potato mixture into 1 ½ inch balls.
+Dip the potato ball into aquafaba, then roll in breadcrumbs.
+Place on parchment-lined baking pan.
 Bake at 400 degrees for 18-20 minutes until crisp.

 Notes